 Who should be tested for COVID-19?

-The CDC has developed criteria for a Person Under Investigation (PUI) status.
-These criteria include:
+The CDC has developed testing guidelines for a Person Under Investigation (PUI) and set priority levels.
+These include:

 COVID-19 Testing at UT Southwestern